-Thinking of getting your snorkel on?
+Thinking of getting your snorkel on next trip?
 Well, you have come to the right place!
-Fortunately for you, New Zealand has no shortage of beautiful beaches, with that comes some pretty epic snorkelling locations too.
-Let’s begin this snorkelling New Zealand journey…
+Fortunately for you, New Zealand has no shortage of beautiful beaches and marine reserves, and with that comes some pretty epic snorkelling locations too.
+Let's begin this snorkelling New Zealand journey…

 1. Poor Knights Islands Marine Reserve, Northland

 Situated in Matapouri in the upper North Island, this marine reserve needs to be seen to be believed!
 Located 23km off the Tutukaka Coast, it is easily accessed by charter boats from most ports in the Hauraki Gulf and Northland.
 It is recommended to allow for an entire day to both reach the reserve and to properly enjoy your time there.

 It is a pretty good indication that the snorkelling has to be top-notch when the area is an internationally renowned dive site (pending World Heritage Site!) and highly rated amongst dive and scuba diving enthusiasts.
 The Poor Knights Marine Reserve has had many things to boast about in its 11 million years existence (!!) - originating from the remains of a group of ancient volcanoes it is made out of many tunnels, caves, archways, walls and impressive drop-offs.
 It is home to a diverse range of subtropical fish, unique to the area including the mosaic moray, Lord Howe coral fish and the spotted black groper and is made up of an abundance of gardens, kelp forests and gorgonian coral fields.